Code Guidelines

 virtual void postCreate(MAIN_STATE_e state);

-- If no official symbol has been cracked for a class or a function, report this information using the
+- If no official symbol has been cracked for a class or a function, report this information using the @unofficial command.
+For unknown class names, adding the note to each member function is not necessary.

-- If something in the code is confirmed to be unused, report this information using the
+- If something in the code is confirmed to be unused, report this information using the @unused command.

 - Do not document inline getters/setters unless their logic is complex, document the corresponding variables instead.